Skip to content

 If Possible, Push is Easiest

-Installing the Duo app on your smartphone and setting your preferences to receive Push notifications is the easiest way to authenticate with 2-Factor Authentication.
+Installing the Duo app on your smartphone and using Push notifications is the easiest way to authenticate with 2-Factor Authentication.
 After you log in using your UCMNetID and password, the app will alert you to a Push notification waiting in your app.
 All you need to do is to tap on that notification, approve, and you’re done!

 Please note that it is important that you keep your DUO mobile app up to date to maintain key functionality.
 We recommend that you enable auto-updates for the DUO app.